 The ‘M j, Y h:i a’ part in this code is called the date and time format string.
 If you want to change how this code displays the date and time, then just check out our guide on how to change the date and time format in WordPress.

 We hope this article helped you learn how to show a user’s last login date in WordPress.
-You may also want to see our guide on how to add an author info box in WordPress posts and the ultimate guide to WordPress security.
+You may also want to see our guide on how to add an author info box in WordPress posts and our tutorial on how to add social login to WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.